Stop the MySQL daemon with mysqladmin shutdown.

 Restart the mysqld server without the binary log enabled.

-If the tables are corrupted again or you can get mysqld to die with the above command, you have found reproducible bug that should be easy to fix!
-FTP the tables and the binary log to our bugs database using the instructions given in Section 1.7, “How to Report Bugs or Problems”.
-If you are a support customer, you can use the MySQL Customer Support Center https://support.mysql.com/ to alert the MySQL team about the problem and have it fixed as soon as possible.
+If the tables are corrupted again or you can get mysqld to die with the above command, you have found a reproducible bug.
+FTP the tables and the binary log to our bugs database using the instructions given in Section 1.6, “How to Report Bugs or Problems”.
+If you are a support customer, you can use the MySQL Customer Support Center (https://www.mysql.com/support/) to alert the MySQL team about the problem and have it fixed as soon as possible.